Language Diversity: Evaluating Language Usage and AI Performance on African Languages in Digital Spaces: Results and Discussion

 \subsection{Language Detection Performance}

 Our language detection analysis provides quantitative support for the qualitative observations we made about language usage.
-By comparing the results of AfroLID and a state-of-the-art multilingual LLM (Llama 3.3 70B), we gain a clearer picture of the data's composition and the models' respective strengths and weaknesses.
+By comparing the results of a fastText-based macro-classifier (GlotLID), a specialized African language framework (AfroLID), and a state-of-the-art multilingual LLM (Llama 3.3 70B), we gain a clearer picture of the data's composition and the models' respective strengths and weaknesses.
+To account for the variance in dataset sizes, all reported proportions are accompanied by 95\% Wilson Score Intervals\cite{wilson1927probable}, calculated as: